olleboll/image-api/README.md

 with the image data as bytes and some metadata as json.
 Upload images using base64 encoded string.
 When retrieving image data they will be represented as base64 encoded strings aswell.

+For simplicity uses Postgres for storage of both meta data and image data.

 ### Endpoints

 ​